Celiac disease can present in many varied ways and requires a high degree of clinical suspicion.

 Atrophy and scalloping of mucosal folds; nodularity and mosaic pattern of mucosa may be seen, but these findings are not sensitive for celiac disease diagnosis.

 People with celiac disease on a gluten-free diet prior to evaluation cannot be differentiated from healthy controls.
 In these patients, gluten challenge is necessary.
-In a gluten challenge, the person is placed back on a gluten-containing diet, containing 3 to 10 grams of gluten per day (2-5 slices of bread), with serologic tests and small bowel histology assessed after 2 to 8 weeks on the gluten-containing diet.
+In a gluten challenge, the person is placed back on a gluten-containing diet, containing 3 to 10 grams of gluten per day (2-5 slices of wheat bread), with serologic tests and small bowel histology assessed after 2 to 8 weeks on the gluten-containing diet.